paduagroup/fftool/README.md

 _[Agilio Padua](http://tim.univ-bpclermont.fr/apadua)_

-This is a tool to build force field input files for molecular dynamics.
+This is a Python tool to build force field input files for molecular dynamics.

 Contents